Image Generation (ImageGenerator)

 Inference Packs

 Inference Packs let you save a set of prompts and inference settings for reuse — similar to training templates but for image generation.
-They’re helpful if you frequently generate similar images with different trainings or models, or if you want to let have your flow always include some similar images.
+They’re helpful if you frequently generate similar images with different trainings or want your Flow to always include a baseline set.

 - Create an Inference Pack in the dashboard.